-Based on the medium-term weather forecast, the indicative outlook evaluates the general pattern of the avalanche danger for the two days immediately after the bulletin's validity period.
+Based on the medium-term weather forecast, the indicative outlook evaluates the general pattern of the avalanche danger for the two days (in summer and in off-peak periods possibly only one day) immediately after the bulletin's validity period.

 In addition to the danger assessment, the avalanche warning service frequently also issues recommendations.
 These are generically defined in the danger scale but can also form part of the danger description and be addressed to specific groups of users.
 These are of course recommendations, not rules.
 After making his or her own evaluation of the situation on site, the decision as to how to respond to the avalanche danger and what risks he or she is willing to take rests with each individual.